vuestorefront/vue-storefront/packages/core/docs/general/error-handling.md

 </script>
 ```

-There is a dedicated interface for each factory, example one for the `useCart`:
+There is a dedicated interface for each composable, example one for the `useCart`:
 ```ts
 export interface UseCartErrors {
   addItem?: Error;